-2018-2019 Harry Gwala Development Agency Organizational Mid-Year Performance Assessment
+2019-2020 Harry Gwala Development Agency Organizational Mid-Year Performance Assessment

-The overall performance of the Entity has 8 planned targets.
-A total of 4 targets were met and 4 could not be achieved.
+The Entity had planned targets 22 targets for the first half of the year.
+A total of 15 targets were met and 7 could not be achieved.
 The table below illustrates the organizational performance.
 For more information regarding the list of planned, achieved and not achieved targets, the Mid-Year reporting template is attached as an annexure.